-A thread is a flow of control (think sequence of instructions) that can be independently scheduled by the kernel.
-A typical UNIX process can be thought of as having a single thread of control: each process is doing only one thing at a time.
-When a program has multiple threads of control, more than one thing at a time can be done within a single process, with each thread handling a separate task.
-Some of the advantages of this are that
+A thread is a flow of control (i.e., a sequence of instructions) that can be independently scheduled by the kernel.
+A process can have multiple threads.
+A typical process can be thought of as having a single thread of control: each process is executing one instruction at a time.
+When a program has multiple threads of control, more than one instruction at a time can be executed within a single process, with each thread handling a separate task.
+Some of the advantages of using threads are: